EvaGraceSmith/Reading-Notes/401/engineering-readings.md

 ### [Act like you make $1000/hr](https://anthony-moore.medium.com/pretend-your-time-is-worth-1-000-hour-and-youll-become-100x-more-productive-6ab2302b8e8c)
 ___

-This article talks about the value of your time, and challenges you to be very specific and intentional with how you spend it.
+This article discusses the value of your time, and challenges you to be very specific and intentional with how you spend it.
 Give a task your complete focus, and then be done.
 Know what your goals are, short and long term.
 If an activity doesn't align with those goals, say no to it.

 *"Pretend your time is worth $1,000/hr.
 Would you spend five of them doing extra work for free?
 Would you waste one on being angry?” -Niklas Göke*